lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/NLP_SYSTEM_README.md

 ---

-**Note**: This NLP system is designed to work entirely within the GreyGuard application.
+**Note**: This NLP system is designed to work entirely within the TRIAGE A.I. application.
 It does not require external API keys or internet connectivity for basic functionality.
 Advanced features may require additional configuration.